h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 ## Stacking / Super Learning

 Stacking is a broad class of algorithms that involves training a second-level "metalearner" to ensemble a group of base learners.
 The type of ensemble learning implemented in H2O is called "super learning", "stacked regression" or "stacking."
+Unlike bagging and boosting, the goal in stacking is to ensemble strong, diverse sets of learners together.

 ### Some Background
 [Leo Breiman](https://en.wikipedia.org/wiki/Leo_Breiman), known for his work on classification and regression trees and the creator of the Random Forest algorithm, formalized stacking in his 1996 paper, ["Stacked Regressions"](http://statistics.berkeley.edu/sites/default/files/tech-reports/367.pdf).
 Although the idea originated with [David Wolpert](https://en.wikipedia.org/wiki/David_Wolpert) in 1992 under the name ["Stacked Generalization"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.56.1533), the modern form of stacking that uses internal k-fold cross-validation was Dr. Breiman's contribution.

-However, it wasn't until 2007, that the theoretical background for stacking was developed, taking on the name "Super Learner".
-Until this time, the mathematical reasons for why stacking worked were unknown.
+However, it wasn't until 2007 that the theoretical background for stacking was developed, which is when the algorithm took on the name, "Super Learner".
+Until this time, the mathematical reasons for why stacking worked were unknown and stacking was considered a "black art."
 The Super Learner algorithm learns the optimal combination of the base learner fits.
-In an article titled, "[Super Learner](http://dx.doi.org/10.2202/1544-6115.1309)," by [Mark van der Laan](http://www.stat.berkeley.edu/~laan/Laan/laan.html) et al., proved that the Super Learner ensemble represents an asymptotically optimal system for learning.
+In an article titled, ["Super Learner"](http://dx.doi.org/10.2202/1544-6115.1309), by [Mark van der Laan](http://www.stat.berkeley.edu/~laan/Laan/laan.html) et al., proved that the Super Learner ensemble represents an asymptotically optimal system for learning.

 ### Super Learner Algorithm